Why should you keep an eye on Equity Residential (EQR)?

-Equity Residential (NYSE: EQR) is -24.33% lower on its value in year-to-date trading and has touched a low of $65.58 and a high of $94.32 in the current 52-week trading range.
+Equity Residential (NYSE: EQR) is -31.38% lower on its value in year-to-date trading and has touched a low of $62.14 and a high of $94.32 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The EQR stock was last observed hovering at around $68.09 in the last trading session, with the day’s gains setting it 0.39% off its average median price target of $83.00 for the next 12 months.
-It is also 32.86% off the consensus price target high of $102.00 offered by 25 analysts, but current levels are 2.17% higher than the price target low of $70.00 for the same period.
+The EQR stock was last observed hovering at around $62.53 in the last trading session, with the day’s loss setting it -0.43% off its average median price target of $82.00 for the next 12 months.
+It is also 39.12% off the consensus price target high of $102.00 offered by analysts, but current levels are -0.16% lower than the price target low of $62.00 for the same period.

 Sponsored

-The stock witnessed a -7.21% gain in the last 1 month and extending the period to 3 months gives it a -5.30%, and is 4.29% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.28% over the week and 2.35% over the month.
+The stock witnessed a -19.58% gain in the last 1 month and extending the period to 3 months gives it a -12.89%, and is -8.80% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.82% over the week and 2.56% over the month.

 Equity Residential (EQR) Top Institutional Holders